s5uishida/open5gs_5gc_ueransim_framed_routing_sample_config/README.md

 +mnc: '01'
  # SUCI Protection Scheme : 0 for Null-scheme, 1 for Profile A and 2 for Profile B
  protectionScheme: 0
- # Home Network Public Key for protecting with SUCI Profile A
+ # Home Network Public Key for protecting with SUCI
-@@ -29,6 +29,12 @@
+@@ -32,7 +32,7 @@
- # Network mask used for the UE's TUN interface to define the subnet size
  tunNetmask: '255.255.255.0'

-+# Create the UE TUN interface inside a dedicated Linux network namespace.
+ # Create the UE TUN interface inside a dedicated Linux network namespace.
+-useNamespace: false
 +useNamespace: true

-+
-+# Optional prefix used when deriving the namespace name.
+ # Optional prefix used when deriving the namespace name.
-+nsNamePrefix: 'ueransim'
+ nsNamePrefix: 'ueransim'
-+
- # List of gNB IP addresses for Radio Link Simulation
- gnbSearchList:
-   - 127.0.0.1
 ```

 <a id="changes_ue1"></a>